-Dis/embodiment and Im/materiality: Uncovering the Body, Gender and Sexuality in Philosophies of Late Antiquity - In Memoriam Marianne Saghy (1961‒2018)
+Dis/embodiment and Im/materiality: Uncovering the Body, Gender and Sexuality in Late Antiquity - In Memoriam Marianne Saghy (1961‒2018)

 This conference aims at contributing to an eventual closure of the gap between the aforementioned fields.
 It will focus on the continuity and change in the social perception and role of the body, gender and sexuality in Late Antiquity, on intersections of gender studies, history of sexuality, feminist philosophy, philosophies of late antiquity, patristic and Gnostic studies, the history of asceticism, the history of Indian philosophy.
 It aims to bring together scholars of Late Antiquity and the early Middle Ages to explore how novel theories on late antique Greco-Roman and Indian philosophy, early Christianity, Gnosticism, Buddhism and Jainism connect to gender and sexuality studies.
 The profiles targeted are both graduate students and early- to mid-career researchers.

 This conference thus has the ambition to attract specialists in the above fields and also to generate discussions on the relevance of feminist methodologies and their adequacy to the existing interpretative literature, and vice versa.
 We are inviting papers trying to give answers to the questions above.

 This conference is co-organized by Department of Medieval Studies and Department of Gender Studies at Central European University, Budapest, in partnership with Hungarian Patristic Society, and is funded by CEU’s Conferences and Academic Events Fund.

 Please download the conference programme and booklet below.